Planet-NPM-Express/simple-express-server/README.md

 ## Issues

 Ran into error while trying to publish.
 It said we did not have permmission.
-Googling said this error was due to acocunt verication emails.
+Googling said this error was due to account verication emails.
 More googling revealed we had the same name for oour package as someone else from 6 years earlier.

 Lesson learned from this is to think of a name and verify on nmpjs.com before trying to publish.